bfenetworks/api-server/docs/zh_cn/config_param.md

 SkipTokenValidate   = false
 # sql will be record to log file when this option be opend
 RecordSQL           = false
-# how long use must login again
+# how long user must login again. in days
-SessionExpireDay    = 10
+SessionExpireInDay  = 10
 # static file path, when dynamic router not be matched, static file will be return if found
 StaticFilePath      = "./static"
 # debug info will be add to response when this option be opend